openmpf/openmpf-python-component-sdk/detection/nlp_text_splitter/README.md

 sentence detection capability to support a large variety of text processing tasks including translation and tagging.

-Through preliminary investigation, we identified the [WtP library ("Where's the Point")](https://github.com/bminixhofer/wtpsplit) and [spaCy's multilingual sentence detection model](https://spacy.io/models) for identifying sentence breaks in a large section of text.
+Through preliminary investigation, we identified the [WtP/SaT library ("Where's the Point"/"Segment any Text")](https://github.com/bminixhofer/wtpsplit) and [spaCy's multilingual sentence detection model](https://spacy.io/models) for identifying sentence breaks in a large section of text.

 WtP models are trained to split up multilingual text by sentence without the need of an input language tag.
 The disadvantage is that the most accurate WtP models will need ~3.5 GB of GPU memory.
+SaT is the newer successor to WtP from the same authors and generally offers better accuracy/efficiency.

 On the other hand, spaCy has a single multilingual sentence detection that appears to work better for splitting up English text in certain cases.
 Unfortunately this model lacks support handling for Chinese punctuation.